-Normally however, you can not recieve this “gift” of Eternal Life unless you first establish a spiritual relationship with God, which is through Christ.
+Normally, however, you can not receive this “gift” of Eternal Life unless you first establish a spiritual relationship with God, which is through Christ.

 Note 2: This passage of Romans is similar in nature to the promise God made above in (Genesis 2:17); in the day Adam ate he would surely die.
 His death was spiritual; a separation (between God [a spirit being] and Adam) took place.
 God still had relationships with other Biblical figures (Moses, Abraham, Job, Jesus, etc..).